Archive-42/march2022-archive/react/interview-questions-js.md

      1. **Brackets:** These are used to find a range of characters.
         For example, below are some use cases,
         1. [abc]: Used to find any of the characters between the brackets(a,b,c)
         2. [0-9]: Used to find any of the digits between the brackets
         3. (a|b): Used to find any of the alternatives separated with |
      2. **Metacharacters:** These are characters with a special meaning For example, below are some use cases,
         1. \\d: Used to find a digit
         2. \\s: Used to find a whitespace character
         3. \\b: Used to find a match at the beginning or ending of a word
      3. **Quantifiers:** These are useful to define quantities For example, below are some use cases,
         1. n+: Used to find matches for any string that contains at least one n
         2. n\*: Used to find matches for any string that contains zero or more occurrences of n
         3. n?: Used to find matches for any string that contains zero or one occurrences of n

 158. ### What is a RegExp object

      RegExp object is a regular expression object with predefined properties and methods.
 Let's see the simple usage of RegExp object,

      ```javascript
-     var regexp = new RegExp('\\w+');
+     var regexp = new RegExp("\\w+");
      console.log(regexp);
      // expected output: /\w+/
      ```